 Pvt.
 Albert Joseph DuBois was born on January 16, 1918, in St. Paul, Minnesota, to Peter and Philamoine DuBois.
-While a child, Albert’s father passed away, and his mother remarried and the family would move to Wisconsin.
+While a child, Albert’s father passed away, and his mother remarried and the family moved to Wisconsin.
 After he finished school, he went to work in the Civilian Conservation Corps.

 Albert grew up in Webster, Wisconsin, and was drafted into the army on April 9, 1941, and sent to Ft.
-Knox, Kentucky, where he was assigned to A Company, 192nd Tank Battalion.
-The reason for this was that A Company had originated as a Wisconsin National Guard company, and the army was attempting to fill vacancies in each of the letter companies with men from the home states of the companies.
+Knox, Kentucky.
+He did his basic training with the First Armor Division as a member of one of its companies but was assigned to A Company, 192nd Tank Battalion.
+The men received their training from a composite group of officers and enlisted men from the 192nd.
+After twelve weeks of training, he joined A Company permanently.
 In his opinion, he did not learn much at Ft.
 Knox since he was not there very long.
 The one thing that he did learn at Ft.
 Knox was how to drive a tank.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.